About the CHHA Online Hearing Loss Mentoring Program

 - Provide an opportunity to volunteer and contribute in a rewarding way.

 Privacy and Confidentiality

-Conversations between mentor and mentee are conducted on line via Chat rooms which are 1-1 only, and not open to others.
+Conversations between mentor and mentee are conducted online via Chat rooms which are one on one only, and not open to others.
 However, note that, for reasons of quality assurance, there will be random spot checks on chat room sites, but only by a designated volunteer supervisor.

 What is Mentoring?

 - Although mentoring has many definitions, the most popular view of mentoring is a relationship between a less experienced individual, called a mentee or protégé, and a more experienced individual known as a mentor.